Veronika Kudermetova

 Veronika Kudermetova Bio

-Veronika Eduardovna Kudermetova (born 24 April 1997) is a Russian professional tennis player.
-She has achieved a career-high singles ranking of world No. 9, attained on 24 October 2022, and a career-high WTA doubles ranking of No. 2, reached on 6 June 2022.
-Kudermetova is a doubles major champion, having won the 2025 Wimbledon Championships alongside Elise Mertens.
-Throughout her career, she has secured nine WTA Tour doubles titles, including three WTA 1000 events, and has been crowned champion at the WTA Finals in both 2022 and 2025.
+Veronika Eduardovna Kudermetova (born 24 April 1997) is a Russian professional tennis player who has built a strong reputation in both singles and doubles.
+She reached a career-high singles ranking of world No. 9 on 24 October 2022, and a career-high doubles ranking of world No. 2 on 6 June 2022.
+A right-handed player with a two-handed backhand, she is a doubles major champion at the 2025 Wimbledon Championships, partnering Elise Mertens.
+She has also won nine additional WTA Tour doubles titles, including three at the WTA 1000 level and two at the WTA Finals.

 Early Life and Background